MARPF: Multi-Agent and Multi-Rack Path Finding: Proposed Method

-The objective function \eqref{eq:obj_func} defines the cost function, which implies that the larger the timestep $t$, the higher the movement cost.
+The objective function \eqref{eq:obj_func} defines the cost function, which implies that the timestep $t$ is directly proportional to the movement cost.
 Therefore, this problem calculates the flows with the minimum number of steps to convey the target rack from the initial to the goal position.

 Constraints \eqref{eq:i_flow_o_flow_alpha}--\eqref{eq:i_flow_o_flow_gamma} are required to satisfy the flow conservation constraints at the vertices.
 Racks are conveyed by AGVs, and \eqref{eq:beta_depends_alpha} indicates that the flows of the racks' movements on $G^{+}_{ar}$ are equal to the corresponding flow on $G^{+}_{ag}$.
 Constraint \eqref{eq:beta_depends_alpha} indicates that $G^{+}_{ar}$ depends on $G^{+}_{ag}$ and \eqref{eq:gamma_depends_beta} indicates that $G^{+}_{tr}$ depends on $G^{+}_{ar}$.
 Considering \eqref{1_gamma_start}, \eqref{eq:i_flow_o_flow_gamma}, and \eqref{eq:gamma_depends_beta}, only flows related to the movement of the target rack on $G^{+}_{ar}$ are reflected in $G^{+}_{tr}$.
 Constraint \eqref{eq:alpha_load} indicates that a rack must exist where an AGV loads a rack ($\alpha^t_{v, v, 0, 1}=1$).
 Eq. $\sum_{vi} \beta^t_{vi, v}=1$ indicates that one of the flows to vertex $v$ is $1$; that is, a rack is placed at vertex $v$.
 Constraints \eqref{eq:alpha_in_max_1} and \eqref{eq:beta_in_max_1} prohibit AGVs and racks from coexisting at the same vertices, respectively.
 Constraint \eqref{eq:cornerconflict} is required to prevent the swapping conflict and the corner conflict between agents.